-We have provided the answers for 13 physicians FAQs about BBDRisk Dx™
+We have provided the answers for FAQs about the BBDRisk Dx® Test below.

-BBDRisk Dx™ is a genomic test that predicts the likelihood of breast cancer development in subjects who are diagnosed with precancerous growths which have one or more of the following histologies: Atypical Ductal Hyperplasia (ADH), Atypical Lobular Hyperplasia (ALH), Usual Ductal Hyperplasia (UDH), Papilloma or Sclerosing Adenosis.
+BBDRisk Dx® is a genomic test that predicts the likelihood of breast cancer development in subjects who are diagnosed with masses that have one or more of the following histologies: Atypical Ductal Hyperplasia (ADH), Atypical Lobular Hyperplasia (ALH), Usual Ductal Hyperplasia (UDH), Papilloma or Sclerosing Adenosis.

-The test assays the expression levels of several oncogenic protein markers, MMP-1, CEACAM6, HYAL1 and HEC1, that were discovered by gene expression studies and validated by immunohistochemistry in samples from over 500 patients with up to 19 years of clinical follow up information.
-The assay involves obtaining a sample of hyperplastic tissue, determining the levels of the above oncogenic markers, calculating the risk score using a proprietary algorithm and categorizing the patient as Low Risk, Intermediate Risk or Elevated (High) Risk for the likelihood of developing breast cancer.
+The test assays the expression levels of four oncogenic protein markers, MMP-1, CEACAM6, HYAL1 and HEC1, which were discovered by gene expression studies and validated by immunohistochemistry in 550 patient samples with up to 19 years of clinical follow up information.
+The assay involves obtaining a sample of hyperplastic tissue, determining the levels of the above oncogenic markers, calculating the risk score using a proprietary algorithm and categorizing the patient as Low Risk, Intermediate Risk or High Risk for the likelihood of developing breast cancer.
 This is accomplished by comparing the patient’s risk score to a plurality of risk scores in Silbiotech’s database.

-Is the BBDRisk Dx™ test performed in a CLIA approved laboratory in the U.S.?
+Is the BBDRisk Dx® test performed in a CLIA approved laboratory in the U.S.?

 Yes.
-Our laboratory is approved under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) as qualified to perform high-complexity clinical testing of BBDRisk Dx™ (CLIA #21D2137469).
-The BBDRisk Dx™ test is used for clinical purposes, and should not be regarded as investigational or for research.
+Our laboratory is approved under the Clinical Laboratory Improvement Amendments of 1988 (CLIA) as qualified to perform high-complexity clinical testing of BBDRisk Dx® (CLIA #21D2137469).
+The BBDRisk Dx® test is used for clinical purposes, and should not be regarded as investigational or for research.

-Which patients are appropriate for the BBDRisk Dx™ test?
+Which patients are appropriate for the BBDRisk Dx® test?

-The BBDRisk Dx™ test is appropriate for subjects who have been diagnosed with precancerous growths that have one or more of the following histologies:
+The BBDRisk Dx® test is appropriate for subjects who have been diagnosed with masses that have one or more of the following histologies: